Updated: August 11, 2023

 Your bills always get paid on time, sometimes even ahead of the due date.
 And you never dread receiving your credit card bills because you’re confident that you have the money to pay them.

 2. You don’t feel the need to show off your wealth.

 There’s this funny quote I read recently, “Men in suits look really successful until you find out they work for the men in t-shirts and jeans.”

 Don’t get it wrong.
-Financially stable people do own nice and fancy things, but they bought them for themselves and never to impress others.
+Financially stable people do own nice and fancy things, but they buy them for themselves and never to impress others.